Thompani/alx-pre_course/0x01-git/README.md

-this is a project on the introduction to git/github
+this is a project on the introduction to git/github and it is really cool